 We know that adoption is costly and for people who were struggling to come up with these funds, with the change in our economy and with potential job loss, this struggle just became all the more difficult for many families on the path to adoption.
 Furthermore, those adopting internationally may be separated from seeing children the families were planning to adopt, and with travel bans, it will be long before hopeful adoptive parents will get to go to those countries.
 (Not sure about the cost of adoption?
 Read this article.)

 Helpusadopt.org is a non-profit that helps support families with grants in the amount of up to $15,000 to help offset the costs of adoption.
-Becky Fawcett, the cofounder of Helpusadopt.org, understands better than anyone these costs as a mother through adoption herself.
-As families who were in the adoption process may suffer even more from financial hardship at this time, Becky and her team have pivoted to change fundraising efforts to grassroots bracelet sales to holding the Spring Gala as a virtual event.
+Becky Fawcett, the co-founder of Helpusadopt.org, understands better than anyone these costs as a mother through adoption herself.
+As families who were in the adoption process may suffer even more from financial hardship at this time, Becky and her team have pivoted to change fundraising efforts from grassroots bracelet sales to holding the Spring Gala as a virtual event.

 Charities are not the only ones coming to the aid of those adopting.
 Social workers, adoption agencies, and even judges have gotten creative to move to more virtual meetings, home studies, etc. to ensure that families can still be built through adoption.